-Grafton Good Samaritan Saves Passenger From Car Sinking Into River
+Grafton Good Samaritan Saves Teen From Car Sinking Into River

-GRAFTON (CBS) — A Grafton man saved the life of a female passenger Friday night when he rescued her from a car sinking into a river.
+GRAFTON (CBS) — A Grafton man saved the life of a teenager Friday night when he rescued her from a car sinking into a river.

 Grafton police said they received a call just before 10 p.m. about a car crash near Wheeler Road and Worcester Street.
 They found a car fully submerged in the river there.

-Police said their investigation indicated that the car had slid on black ice on Wheeler Road, causing the car to swerve into the river.
-The male driver escaped the car, but the female passenger was trapped.
+Police said their investigation indicated that the car had slid on black ice on Wheeler Road, causing the car to swerve, hit a stop sign and then crash into the river.
+The male driver, 17-year-old Zachery Mark, of Grafton, jumped out right before the car went into the river, but the female passenger, his girlfriend, was trapped.

+“I was sitting there thinking ‘Oh my god I think I just killed somebody,'” Mark said.

-Chris Etre, a driver who was passing by, saw the crash and ran into the water to smash the back window.
-He was able to rescue the passenger before the car sank completely into the water.
+Mark yelled for help.
+Chris Etre, a driver who was passing by, saw the crash and jumped into action.
+He grabbed a tool from his construction work truck, ran into the freezing water and smashed the back window.
+He was able to pull the teenager out before the car sank completely into the water.

+“That vehicle just didn’t go into the water and sit, it had drifted probably 30 or 40 feet,” said Officer Thomas Michniewicz.
+“The car was sinking nose first, so it was definitely taking on water as it was sinking.
+Timing was critical.”

 Etre told WBZ-TV that he is simply happy that both people are safe, and that they will be home for the holidays.